Lee Soon-jae: Career

-Theater

 Lee returned to the stage in 2012 in Father, a Korean adaptation of Arthur Miller's play Death of a Salesman.
 This was his third time to play the character Willy Loman.
 Lee said, "When I first played this role in 1978, some parts were rather incomprehensible.
 But now, as our society developed, we can finally fully understand what those lines mean.
 That is the beauty of working on masterpieces like Arthur Miller's.
 I feel a satisfaction and regret at the same time, for I have reached a new comprehension, and for the perspective that I have yet to discover."
 He reprised the role in 2013, under the direction of Kim Myung-gon.

-Grandpas Over Flowers

-In 2013, cable channel tvN launched the travel-reality show Grandpas Over Flowers (the title parodies the manga Boys Over Flowers).
-It marked producer Na Young-seok's first variety show since leaving KBS, where he was best known for creating the first season of hit variety show 2 Days & 1 Night.
+In 2013, cable channel TVN launched the travel-reality show Grandpas Over Flowers.
 Defying a youth-centered entertainment industry, the hit show stars four veteran actors in their 70s, Shin Goo, Park Geun-hyung and Baek Il-seob, with their porter Lee Seo-jin as they go on a backpacking tour of France, Taiwan and Spain.

-The first season aired from July 5 to August 16, 2013, with seven episodes.
-It was filmed in Paris, Strasbourg, Bern, and Lucerne.
-It was immediately followed by the airing of the second season from August 23 to September 20, 2013.
-The five episodes were filmed in Taiwan, with an additional two-episode special featuring unaired footage on September 27 and October 4, 2013.
-The third season aired from March 7 to May 2, 2014, with eight episodes.
-It was filmed in Spain, specifically the cities of Barcelona, Granada, Seville, Ronda, and Madrid.
-Shin Goo also went on a solo trip to Lisbon.
-The fourth season aired from March 27 to May 8, 2015, with seven episodes.
-It was filmed in Dubai and Greece, with Choi Ji-woo joining as a second travel guide and assistant.

-After a few years' break, a fifth season titled Grandpa Over Flowers Returns aired from June 29 to August 24, 2018, with nine episodes.
-Actor Kim Yong-gun joined the cast for the trip filmed in Germany, Czech Republic and Austria.

-Idol School

-In 2017, he joined Idol School as principal and narrator.
-Idol School is a survival program, making a new permanent girl group in 11 weeks.
-They are trained in dance, vocal, and physical education while gathering votes from public and performing on stages.
+The show ended in 2018 after five seasons.
+In the meantime, Lee joined Idol School as principal and narrator.

-As of 2019, he is the oldest active actor and the oldest actor.
-Song Hae-ga (Donggap, Im Kwon-taek) is the only senior artist among all celebrities.
+In 2018, Lee was awarded a second-class Eungwan Order of Cultural Merit by the Korean government, for his work as an actor.
+As of 2019, he was the oldest active actor and the oldest actor.
+Song Hae was the only senior artist among all South Korean celebrities.
 He was the first to be dedicated to the Korean Broadcasting Hall of Fame and earlier to the MBC Hall of Fame.